I love a good Top 10 list, don’t you?

-There are several other colors within their ‘Double Play’ line, but the red (which is really a dark, dark pink – just about the closest to red you can get) is my favorite.
+There are several other colors within their ‘Double Play’ line, but the ‘Red’ (which is really a dark, dark magenta) is my favorite.

-The ‘double play’ in the name refers to unusual shades of burgundy in the first flush of new foliage.
+The ‘double play’ in the name refers to unusual shades of burgundy in the first flush of new foliage (left.)

 7. Salvia purpurea (Sage)

 Growing at the base of my spirea (above) is this 3-year old salvia purpurea.
 I’ve planted this sage a lot over the years, and it never fails to delight my clients with its smoky gray and soft purple foliage.

 It’s fairly low-growing (2’ x 3’) and remains lush throughout the year, losing only about half its leaves in the winter.
 It’s the perfect plant to place in the front of the border.

 This time of year it’s especially attractive with its 2” tall light purple flowers, attracting every hummingbird in the neighborhood.